Sarracenia x Velvet

 Plant Type: Perennial, temperate

-Soil: Lower Bog Mix or General CP Mix
+Soil: Lower Bog Mix or All-Purpose Mix

 Light: Bright indoors, full sun outdoors